ereiskind/Collections_Assessment_Data_Warehouse/README.md

 # Collections Assessment Data Warehouse
 A program for performing collections assessment in academic libraries.
+(Note: Running the SUSHI harvester for three months of stats takes 60-80 minutes.)

 ## Goals of this program